HBClab/NiBetaSeries/docs/betaseries.rst

 matrix notation.
 :math:`Y` represents the time-series we are attempting to explain (for a given voxel).
-:math:`X` typically represents the trial(s) of interest that you would like to have an estimate.
+:math:`X` typically represents the trial(s) of interest for which you would like to have an estimate.
 For example, I would like to know how the brain responds to red squares, so :math:`X` represents the brain response at all time points when a red square was presented.